 Young carers are children and young people under the age of 18 who are taking on practical and/or emotional caring responsibilities normally expected of an adult, and can include anything from cooking, shopping and housework to administering medication, assisting with personal care such as washing or dressing, interpreting, physical support such as lifting and even emotional support or looking after younger siblings.

-Young adult carers are aged 18 – 25.
+Young adult carers are aged 18 to 25.
 Young adult carers are often juggling a range of things alongside of their caring role.
 Some examples include engagement or trying to re-engage with education, training, seeking employment, accessing benefits, housing concerns and trying to have a social life.

 Did you know ?